To effectively look inward and begin your journey to finding the love you want, follow these tips:

 Here are a few tips for making the shift from shadow-boxing to shadow-dancing:

 1. Watch your language.
 Every time you make a disparaging remark about yourself, whether it's in your head or to someone else, you chip away at your own self-esteem.
 Try focusing instead on one of your positive attributes: "I may not be the best at handling stress, but I'm a great listener."
 You can't always silence the inner critic, but you can learn to change the channel with a little practice.

 2. Express appreciation.
 Take a look around and shift into a mode of supporting others.
 Make a sincere effort to compliment and acknowledge people in your life for their unique gifts.
 It's amazing how this practice can have a boomerang effect of highlighting your own special qualities and remind you how much you have to be grateful for.
-7 Ways To Show Love Without Words
+7 "Awww" Ways To Show Love Without Words (According to 7 Experts)

 3. Take action.
 As a life and relationship coach, this is my mantra.
 Grab a great book or take a course on practicing self-love.
 Write down every single self-limiting belief you can think of on a piece of paper and burn it up.
 Or, if you really want to have fun, write them on uncooked eggs and smash them in your garden!
 Your plants will love it, and it's so satisfying!